PeculiarVentures/2key-ratchet/README.md

 ## Note

 Bruce Schneier famously said "If you think cryptography can solve your problem, then you don't understand your problem and you don't understand cryptography".
-The point being, using 2key-ratchet, or any other "cryptography related" library, will not necesarily make your product secure.
+The point being, using 2key-ratchet, or any other "cryptography related" library, will not necessarily make your product secure.

-In short, there is a lot more to making a secure product than adding cryptography, [this is a great book to get you familiar with thinking defensivly](https://www.amazon.com/Threat-Modeling-Designing-Adam-Shostack/dp/1118809998).
+In short, there is a lot more to making a secure product than adding cryptography, [this is a great book to get you familiar with thinking defensively](https://www.amazon.com/Threat-Modeling-Designing-Adam-Shostack/dp/1118809998).

 ### WARNING
 Though this library is based on [the Double Ratchet Algorithm](https://whispersystems.org/docs/specifications/doubleratchet/) and [the X3DH Key Agreement Protocol](https://whispersystems.org/docs/specifications/x3dh/) several [changes](https://github.com/PeculiarVentures/2key-ratchet/blob/master/DIFFERENCES.md) have been made that could change the security properties they offer.
 At this time you should consider this implementation appropriate for experimentation until further security reviews are completed.

-## Acknowlegements
+## Acknowledgements
 Both Double Ratchet and X3DH were designed by Trevor Perrin and Moxie Marlinspike, we thank them for their work.

 ## Related